SebastianClaesson/netbox/docs/configuration/security.md

 ```

 To exempt _all_ models from view permission enforcement, set the following.
 (Note that `EXEMPT_VIEW_PERMISSIONS` must be an iterable.)
+> [!TIP]
+> All default apps and models can be found at https://github.com/netbox-community/netbox/tree/develop/docs/models.

 ```python
 EXEMPT_VIEW_PERMISSIONS = ['*']
 ```

-!!! note
+> [!NOTE]
-    Using a wildcard will not affect certain potentially sensitive models, such as user permissions.
+> Using a wildcard will not affect certain potentially sensitive models, such as user permissions.
 If there is a need to exempt these models, they must be specified individually.

 ---